miby00/eTodo-releases/README.md

 # eTodo-releases
-Prebuild release packages for Linux, Mac and Windows and other files needed to build these packages.
+Prebuilt release packages for Linux, Mac and Windows and other files needed to build these packages.